-The Classteacher or Year Group Leader
+The Class teacher or Year Group Leader

 The class teacher is responsible for ensuring every child in their class receives high quality first teaching within the classroom environment that is adapted and personalised to meet the individual needs of every child (this is also known as differentiation).
 They will also monitor the progress of your child and plan for any additional support they may have.
-They are also responsible for ensuring your child’s individual needs are shared with, and understood by relevant staff.
+They are also responsible for ensuring your child’s individual needs are shared with and understood by relevant staff.
 They should also be communicating regularly with you to discuss your child’s needs and progress.

-The Leader for Inclusion
+The Lead Practitioner for SEND and Inclusion

 Deputy Head for PACT Inclusion

 Amanda Shotter is the DHT for Inclusion across the Prince Albert Community Trust.
 She is responsible for ensuring the best possible provision is put into place for all children with SEN in order for them to achieve outstanding outcomes.
 If your question cannot be answered by the classteacher or Lead Practitioner for SEND and Inclusion, they will discuss it with the Deputy Head for Trust Inclusion in order to come up with a solution.
 Mrs Shotter works Monday to Thursday.